 Some textures are smooth, while others are rough.
 Texture can also be created by adding different kinds of materials to the surface of the painting, such as sand, gravel, or bits of fabric.

-When used judiciously, texture can add an extra dimension to a painting and make it more interesting to look at.
+When used judiciously, texture can add an extra dimension to a painting and make it more interesting.

 - Elements of Art Line